 But guess what?

 I’m going to!
-(It starts April 3, 2017, so if you want to do it along with me, it’s pretty simple: you just use the hashtag #100dayproject and then you come up with what you project and hashtag will be.
+(It starts in April in 2018, so if you want to do it along with me, it’s pretty simple: you just use the hashtag #100dayproject and then you come up with what you project and hashtag will be.
 Last year mine was #100daysofblackwhiteandpink — I’m still trying to decide what my project will be this year!)
 Even though I didn’t think I would do it again, I just don’t think I can pass up on that kind of growth.
 So I’m all in!